theepicviolin/LibreWolfCustomization/README.md

  please keep in mind that i won't always have time to fix a problem created by a new version of firefox in a day. if you'd like to create a pull request, feel free to do so. if you find any issues, please report them at the "issues" tab on github.

 ## ko-fi
- if you want to send me moneys
+ if you'd like to send me moneys
  [![KO-FI BUTTON](https://github.com/user-attachments/assets/18d7f816-f784-46b2-97b1-89173f68e227)](https://ko-fi.com/nuclearcodecat)